yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 \end{align}
 $$

-i.e. we want to find variables $x_m$s which minimize a linear combination, subject to a number of inequality constraints which are also linear combination of the variables $x_m$s.
+i.e. we want to find variables $x_m$s that minimize a linear combination, subject to a number of inequality constraints which are also linear combination of the variables $x_m$s.

 *Bonus exercise: write Equation (8) in [matrix notation][matrix-notation].*

 Without getting into too many details, there are efficient ways to solve linear programming problems, e.g. using [Dantzig's simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm).
+The fact that our variables $\alpha_{n,k}$s need to be binary/integers slightly complicates things, but again, [practical solutions exist](https://en.wikipedia.org/wiki/Integer_programming).
 For now, all we need to know is that some libraries such as [pulp](https://github.com/coin-or/pulp) nicely provide easy-to-use solvers for this kind of problems.

 In our specific case, we want to minimize